-Bowls Queensland is committed to ensuring a healthy and safe workplace that is free from discrimination.
+BQ is committed to ensuring a healthy and safe workplace free from discrimination.
 Discrimination is unacceptable and will not be tolerated under any circumstances.

 8 What is Unlawful Discrimination

 Discrimination is unlawful under the Anti-discrimination Act 1991 (Qld) and Federal legislation.
 Discrimination is the act of treating a person less favourable than another person due to their: